About the Organization

 - Provide guidance, caring, and encouragement.

-What is the Outreach/Homeless Prevention Program about?
+What is the Homeless Prevention Services about?

 - Lazarus House staff have always tried to assist people who call for help.
 In 2006, Lazarus House expanded and formalized its outreach by hiring dedicated staff to handle the increased demand for these services.
 Grants have financed a portion of increased staff costs and all of the rental subsidy payments.
-Other staff continue to assist with Outreach as needed.
+Other staff continue to assist with this program as needed.

 - With expanded resources, Lazarus House works with at-risk households to identify their needs.
-The Outreach staff offer case management, financial counseling, and referral services.
+The Homeless Prevention staff offer case management, financial counseling, and referral services.
 Households that meet grant criteria can apply for and obtain one-time or ongoing rental assistance.
 To date this program has been an important help to enable qualifying low-income persons to obtain or retain housing in the community.

 What are your goals and outcome measures?